 When thinking about how to sell your home, avoid these common home selling mistakes.

-Some homeowners think that the most objective term to use for the price is the amount they paid for the property, plus the cost of improvements, in addition to the real estate agent's fees.
+Some homeowners think that the most objective term to use for the price is the amount they paid for the property, plus the cost of home improvements, in addition to the real estate agent's fees.
 That list pricing rationale is not objective from a buyer's perspective - and has little to do with actual market value when you list your home.

 The listing price for a home must be based on a consideration of the present market value, which is typically estimated by a comparison of recent home sales & current listings for similar homes.
 While this may not mesh well with your expectations for the home, if you overprice your home based on sentimentality or a wish to "test the market," you run the real risk of having the home sit on the market for months.

-Pricing a home to sell quickly is not just efficient, but common sense.
+Pricing a home to sell quickly is not just efficient but common sense.
 The fact is, the longer a home waits with an active listing, the more buyers start to wonder what is wrong with it.
-Overpriced homes don't do sellers any favors, except the savvy sellers of nearby homes who will use the overpriced listings as leverage (making their home look like a bargain).
+Overpriced homes don't do sellers any favours, except the savvy sellers of nearby homes who will use the overpriced listings as leverage (making their home look like a bargain).

 Ordering Expensive Upgrades Shortly Before Selling

 When you're selling a house, there is a big difference between getting a home ready for sale and making a bunch of upgrades to it to inflate the sale price.
 The former is practical and can generate a better sale price, while the latter rarely results in an equal return on investment.

 No matter how much money you could throw into your home, target improvements that are most likely to increase your return on investment.
 For example, updating attic insulation might get you more in value than you paid.
 In comparison, if you gut the kitchen and rebuild it from scratch, you will pay several thousand dollars more than you will receive in increased home value.

 Answering Incorrectly on the Seller Disclosure